-23 In Korean, there is no category AP since adjectives and verbs syntactically behave alike.
+&lt;sup>22In Korean, there is no category AP since adjectives and verbs syntactically behave alike.
 We use this AP category just for convenience, and as noted earlier, the AP here can be taken as a relative clause.
 See Chang (1995), Sohn (1999), Kim (2004), and others.

-into a full NP without combining its required specifier.
-The analysis thus attributes the difference between Korean and English-like languages to the supposition of this rule: English does not allow this kind of rule for singular common nouns.24
+The head noun sensayngnim 'teacher' is first modified by the adjectival modifier hwkana-n, forming a head-modifier construction.
+This resulting phrase still requires a determinant specifier.
+However, the Head-Only Rule in (21) can project this N' into a full NP without combining its required specifier.
+The analysis thus attributes the difference between Korean and English-like languages to the supposition of this rule: English does not allow this kind of rule for singular common nouns.

-3.3.
-NPs with a Quantificational Determinant
+3.3 NPs with a Quantificational Determinant

-The main difference of the quantificational determinant from the indicative determinant is that the former can combine with any type of nominal expressio n:25
+The main difference of the quantificational determinant from the indicative determinant is that the former can combine with any type of nominal expression: